FTCTeam11531/TechnoTrojanTraining_Drivetrain_Mecanum/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Or, if you prefer, you can download the entire project code.
 Click on the 'Download Zip' link under 'Code'.

-If you only need the TeamCode modules you can navigate to the java program module of interest, click the elipse '...', then click download (or ctrl + shift + s).
+If you only need the TeamCode modules you can navigate to the java program module of interest, click the elipse '...', then click download (or ctrl+shift+s).
 Each
 TeamCode module will be explained below.

 There are no releases built since this is a training module; however, in the future we may create releases when the FtcRobotController framework version changes.